How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 How To Find Taxes And Duties For Importing To Australia from Vietnam

 Duty, GST, and other taxes may apply to goods entering Australia.
-Customs tax rates vary depending on factors, including the type of products and the place of origin.
+Customs tax rates vary depending on several factors, including the type of product and its place of origin.
 Because of the AUSFTA’s favorable tariff structure, 99 percent of goods from the United States enter Australia duty-free.
 However, the importer is still responsible for paying any applicable GST.

 Since July 2018, a ten percent GST has been applied to consumer sales of low-value imported items.
-If a recipient is a GST-registered business purchasing products for use in their business in Australia, they are not considered a consumer.
+If a recipient is a GST-registered business purchasing products for use in its business in Australia, it is not considered a consumer.

 Top Resources For Looking Up Taxes & Import Duties for Australia